 Promote your course on social media sites like Instagram, Facebook, and Pinterest.

 Create video content on YouTube to drive viewers back to your course.

 Go to question and answer forums like Quora and provide a lot of value with your answers and link back to your course.

 Once you’ve got people signed up for your mini course and in your funnel, you’ll have a solid foundation to launch off of.

 Online course launches aren’t nearly as intimidating as they might seem.
-We’ve got a massive guide to launching your online course in 2018 to get you started on the right foot.
-You can also download our mini guide checklist below.
+We’ve got a massive guide to launching your online course in 2021 to get you started on the right foot.